zalohcin/eyes.sdk.javascript1/packages/visual-grid-client/README.md

 ### openEyes

-`openEyes` will create a test.
+Async function `openEyes` will create a test.
 Actually, it will create a series of test, one for each browser configuration defined in the `browser` property of the configuraion.

 * `openEyes` accepts a configuration object that will override the default configuration found by `makeVisualGridClient`, per this test.

-* Returns an object with the following functions:
+* Returns a promise to an object with the following functions:

 * `checkWindow(...)`: creates a "step" that checks the window according to the baseline.
 Note that this function will not fail, and you need to call `waitForTestResults` to wait for the failure or success